pcxmac/g2deploy/README.md

 issues / dependencies : <review>

+  find a way to hash patched server directories, log output, and report differences

+  bundles : need meta packages for things like libvirt, to include patches for /etc ... bundles can be placed in /bundle/call/*.pkgs;*.patches/rootdir/...

   put in a timer for waiting for the server should it be offline, post a warning to check the source location.
+(MGET)

   deploy , news items are not read

   deploy, kernel modules not installed

-  Network Manager not loaded for gdm

   deploy is accruing packages in /var/lib/portage ...